neilsimon/nd009t-capstone/doc/Report.md

 Predicting changes in the value of gold has obvious financial benefit including knowing when to buy or sell and determining future volatility.
 Historically, gold has been used as a currency, either directly or as backing for a paper currency (Gold's history as a currency standard, 2010) and it has proven to be a useful asset to hold during times of economic downturn and uncertainty.
 This is despite the relatively small role it plays as a functional material in the modern world.
 The efficient market hypothesis (EMH) suggests that the market price reflects all information and that it should be impossible to consistently predict future prices of gold, and in particular, that it is impossible to consistently get returns greater than market level returns (Fama, E. F., 1970).
 Therefore, any system which is able to beat the market consistently would not only provide significant avenues for financial return, but also demonstrate that the EMH is not perfectly supported.
 In this project, I implemented a system which divides gold prices into clusters using a K-Means predictor and related historical data, and based on the predicted cluster, uses a Tabular Predictor trained for that cluster to determine a predicted 1 day future return on gold.
-Having analysed the results, and compared them with naive trading strategies, I have determined that none of the setups resulted in a system capable of predicting the future value of gold with any significant degree of accuracy.
+Having analysed the results, and compared them with naive trading strategies, I have determined that none of the configurations resulted in a system capable of predicting the future value of gold with any significant degree of accuracy.

 ### Problem Statement